Create server and site affinity rules for VMs

 You have two VMs each running SQL Server on the same Azure Stack HCI multi-site cluster.
 Each VM utilizes a lot of memory, CPU, and storage resources.
 If the two end up on the same node, this can cause performance issues with one or both as they compete for memory, CPU, and storage cycles.
 Using an anti-affinity rule with DifferentNode as the rule type, these VMs will always stay on different cluster nodes.

-The example commands for this would be:
+The example commands would be:

 New-ClusterAffinityRule -Name SQL -Ruletype DifferentNode -Cluster Cluster1